In this series of step-by-step tutorials, we show you how to troubleshoot and fix common WordPress errors.

 When the amount of memory allocated to your WordPress site isn’t enough to perform tasks required by a feature or plugin that you have installed, errors occur that can prevent you from being able to access your admin area.

-To learn how to troubleshoot and fix problems related to memory size, refer to the relevant section in the tutorial below:
+To learn how to troubleshoot and fix issues related to memory size, see the relevant section in this tutorial:

 If the problem preventing you from being able to access your WordPress admin area is not being caused by issues with your WordPress database, the next step is to see if there are any security issues with your WordPress site.